Please view and read our disclaimer before?continuing

-Very high levels in the blood can go as high as multiple thousands of units per liter.
-Even 2,000-20,000 U/L!
+Very high levels in the blood can go as high as multiple thousands?of units per liter.
+As high as 2,000-20,000 U/L!

-What could be causing your levels to be higher than average?
+What could be causing your high alt levels?

-In any instance, all cases of the enzyme becoming elevated point to damage that has taken place.
-Otherwise it wouldn’t be in the blood in high amounts.
+In any instance, all cases of the enzyme becoming an elevated point of?damage that has taken place.
+Otherwise, it wouldn’t be in the blood in high amounts.

 But you should determine whether it’s a dangerous or more common, less threatening reason.